Haulmont/jmix-bpm-public/README.md

-# Jmix BPM Issues

-This repository is for [issue tracking](https://github.com/Haulmont/jmix-bpm-public/issues) only.
+This repository is DEPRECATED, use https://github.com/jmix-framework/jmix/issues for creating issues.